 During December, teachers often ask parents to bring in materials and lead a craft project.
 But instead of making yet another construction-paper Christmas tree, show students how to make a menorah or kinara.

 Another idea: Ask students to draw pictures of what the holidays look like in their homes.
 Then, have them share their pictures and discuss their family traditions with the class to start a conversation about how we all do things differently.

 Instead of bringing in the expected Christmas sugar cookies, try finding a local bakery that specializes in another festive dessert.
 As you serve them to the students, talk a little about the represented holiday and why these particular desserts are served.

-Alternatively, ask parents to send in snacks that are part of their family’s own holiday traditions, including a note explaining the dessert's significance.
-(Remember that any snack should be store-bought so that you can share the ingredients with the class.)
+Alternatively, ask parents to send in snacks or treats that are part of their family’s own holiday traditions, including a note explaining the dish’s significance.
+(Remember that any snack should be store-bought so that you can share the list of ingredients with the class.)